sagarraii/Learning-git/README.md

 # Learning-Git and Github
-This my first Git Repository: Currently i am learning about Git and Github from Apna College by Saradha Didi and this is my 1st folder/repo what ever i learned, i'll implement all the things here .
+This my first Git Repository: Currently i am learning about Git and Github from Apna College with Saradha Didi and this is my 1st folder/repo, what ever i learned, i'll implement all the things here .
 <br>
 Author - Mr. Sagar Rai
 <br>